 - Multnomah County Circuit Court (Ore.)

 - Utah State Court System

-Each site has committed to examining local operations to identify promising practices for the field, as well as opportunities for improvement.
-The ultimate goal of the assessments is to advance procedural justice locally and nationally.
+Each site has committed to examining local operations in an effort to advance procedural justice locally and nationally.

 In The News